U. S. Kids Golf

-The mission statement of U.S. Kids Golf reads: To help kids have fun learning the lifelong game of golf and to encourage family interactions that builds lasting memories.

 History

 U.S. Kids Golf was founded in 1997 by Dan Van Horn.
 Van Horn, a former golf professional and engineering major, was inspired to create a line of lighter golf clubs after taking his son to a local golf course and realizing he was having trouble getting the ball up in the air while using a cut down adult golf club.
-By removing some weight from the back of the club, he saw immediate results in his son's golf swing, and subsequent, enjoyment level of playing.
-The idea has grown into the largest kids golf organization in the world.